UN FOOD SYSTEMS SUMMIT +4 STOCKTAKE

 New FAQs will be added regularly to provide the latest information on UNFSS+4.

 The 2nd UN Food Systems Summit Stocktake (UNFSS+4) is a global event taking place July 27–29, 2025, in Addis Ababa, Ethiopia, co-hosted by Ethiopia and Italy.
-It serves as a key milestone to reflect on progress since the 2021 UN Food Systems Summit (UNFSS) and the UNFSS+2 Stocktake (2023), strengthen accountability, and unlock investments for sustainable food systems transformation.
+It serves as a key milestone to reflect on progress since the 2021 UN Food Systems Summit (UNFSS) and the UNFSS+2 Stocktake (2023), strengthening collaboration, and unlock finance and investments for sustainable food systems transformation.

 UNFSS+4 comes at a critical time – four years after UNFSS 2021 and five years before 2030, the deadline for the Sustainable Development Goals (SDGs).
 The event will evaluate national and global progress on food systems transformation, identify challenges, and drive new commitments to accelerate action in the face of ongoing crises, climate change, and economic disruptions.